MarkCLewis/SwiftVis2/README.md

   * `libraryDependencies += "edu.trinity" %% "swiftvis2jvm" % "0.1.0-SNAPSHOT"`
   * `libraryDependencies += "edu.trinity" %% "swiftvis2fx" % "0.1.0-SNAPSHOT"`
   * `libraryDependencies += "edu.trinity" %% "swiftvis2swing" % "0.1.0-SNAPSHOT"`
-2. Compile and package this project and put the JAR file in the `lib` directory of your sbt project.
+2. Compile and package this project and put the JAR files in the `lib` directory of your sbt project.

 If you want to use SwiftVis2 with Spark, you should probably use the `publishLocal` option, but with some modifications.

-1. Spark can now support Scala 2.12, but many versions don't do so by default.
+1. Spark now supports Scala 2.12, but many versions don't do so by default.
 Check your version.
 If your Spark is using Scala 2.11 then run `++2.11.12` to set the Scala version to 2.11.
 You can update the last value to whatever the latest release is.
 2. Run `publishLocal` to publish the 2.11 version of the main SwiftVis2 library.
 3. Run `spark/publishLocal` to publish the Spark integration library.
 4. Add the following lines to your build.sbt.
 Again, you probably won't use both JavaFX and Swing so leave out the one you don't need.